expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 ### `PermissionInfo`

-This object contains information about a single requested permission, it's retuned within the `PermissionResponse` using the `permissions` property.
+This object contains information about a single requested permission, it's returned within the `PermissionResponse` using the `permissions` property.
 It also may include additional platform-specific info, like the scope of the permission.

 ```ts
 interface PermissionInfo {